Zaka-Ahmed/Zaka-Ahmed/README.md

 - 🔭 I am exploring and learning more about **Deep Learning and Computer Vision**

-- 💬 Ask me about **Data Science,Data Engeenring,Machine Learning, Deep Learning**
+- 💬 Ask me about **Data Science,Data Engeenring,Machine Learning and Deep Learning**

 - 📧 How to reach me **zakaahmed33@gmail.com**